The Best Cloth Diapers

 I finally made the switch to cloth diapers in April of this year.
 When I think about how much money I basically threw away all those years using disposables it literally makes me sick.
 I have a 4 year old boy and a 2 year girl.
 Before my son was potty trained I was spending over $80 a month to diaper two kids.
 Now I just keep thinking about everything I could have done with that money.
 Now that I know cloth diapers are easy and effective I will never spend another penny on disposables.
-I tried out many different brands of cloth diapers and I’m going to let you know which ones are my favorite!
+I tried out many different brands of cloth diapers and now I’m going to let you know which are the best cloth diapers!

 1. Flip Cloth Diaper Cover